-Liquor Licensee Administrative Actions (LAA) Unit processes administrative violations against liquor license holders.
+The Liquor Licensee Administrative Actions (LAA) Unit processes administrative violations against liquor license holders.

-LAA Hearing Process
+Notice and Hearing Process

 Who is responsible for determining fine amounts, suspensions and revocation?

-The Director of the ABC.
 ABC has a penalty grid that the Director uses as a guide to determine the appropriate penalty.
 The licensee's violation history determines where on the grid the penalty should be taken from.
 Violations affecting public safety tend to trigger more serious penalties.
 The Director also considers mitigating and aggravating circumstances in arriving at a fair penalty.